-Symptoms – What Do Flea Bites on Humans Look Like?
+Symptoms – What Do Flea Bites Look like?

 These bites usually cause red bumps on the skin that look very much like a mosquito bites, tick bites or even bed bug bites.
 However, if you have fleas that have taken the opportunity to bite you, there are usually more then one bite in the same area.
-While fleas prefer animals, finding fleas on people is actually rather common and needs quick identification to prevent complications.
+Many people have asked me, “can people get fleas” and for the benefit of anyone reading this article, remember this: While fleas prefer animals, is actually rather common for fleas to drink the blood of humans.
+As you can imagine, this situation needs quick identification to prevent complications.

-How Come I Do Not Feel the Flea When It Bites Me?
+How Come I Do Not Feel the Flea When It Bites?

 - Do not touch or rub the problem area.
 Keep you fingers and other potential sources of bacteria away from the flea bites!
 Bacteria from these places has the potential to infect the flea bites which is definitely something you want to avoid.